liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/03-osgi-and-modularity-for-liferay-6-developers/00-osgi-and-modularity-for-liferay-6-developers-intro.markdown

 [Liferay Workspace](/develop/tutorials/-/knowledge_base/7-0/liferay-workspace)
 is an environment for managing module projects (and theme projects).
 It provides Gradle build scripts for developing on Liferay.
-It can be used from the command line or from within [Liferay IDE](/develop/tutorials/-/knowledge_base/7-0/liferay-ide) and Developer Studio.
-Note also that Liferay IDE/Developer Studio provide plugins for Gradle, Maven, and BndTools.
+It can be used from the command line or from within [Liferay @ide@](/develop/tutorials/-/knowledge_base/7-0/liferay-ide).
+Note also that Liferay @ide@ provides plugins for Gradle, Maven, and BndTools.
 Tooling details are covered later in this series.

 Now that you're familiar with the module structure and manifest, it's time to explore how to build modules.